TrellixVulnTeam/swahilipython_SCMU/Doc/library/py_compile.rst

    If the path that *cfile* becomes (either explicitly specified or computed) is a symlink or non-regular file, :exc:`FileExistsError` will be raised.
-   This is to act as a warning that import will turn those paths into regular files if it is allowed to write byte-compiled files to those paths.
-This is a side-effect of import using file renaming to place the final byte-compiled file into place to prevent concurrent file writing issues.
+   This is to act as a warning that agiza will turn those paths into regular files if it is allowed to write byte-compiled files to those paths.
+This is a side-effect of agiza using file renaming to place the final byte-compiled file into place to prevent concurrent file writing issues.

    *optimize* controls the optimization level and is passed to the built-in